Business & Economic Data

 VAT-Registered Business Turnover (HMRC Data)

 This is the most reliable turnover data, based on actual VAT returns.
-However, it covers only 30% of businesses (those above £90k threshold).
+However, it covers only 30% of businesses (those above £90k threshold), and the most recent year available is 2022-23 — two years behind the formal-business tier's 2025 figure.

 Tax Year Total Turnover Change vs Previous % Change Avg per Business